 3. Tells you that it's going to seize or levy your state tax refund or other property.

 4. Threatens to do it if you don't call immediately or pay the amount due.

 But…this CP504 letter doesn't contain any language telling you that you have the right to appeal with included appeal documents.

 The IRS knows most people with tax debt aren't aware of their due process rights when it comes to tax collection.
 It hopes that by sending the CP504 letter first…you will respond out of fear and work out a deal that put's it at an advantage and then…ignore the LT11 letter when it comes removing your ability to discuss your situation with IRS appeals.

 Don't misunderstand me…the CP504 letter is serious and it means that the IRS is actively searching for you and it's on the way.
 But it doesn't mean that you are in imminent danger of having your stuff taken.

-If you’ve received a CP504 letter you should use it as a signal to get your return filing in order, your with-holdings current, and to discuss your options with experienced help… so that when the LT11 letter arrives… you can appeal if necessary and be ready to propose an alternative that most benefits your unique situation.
+If you've received a CP504 letter you should use it as a signal to get your return filing in order, your tax withholdings current, and to discuss your options with experienced help… so that when the LT11 letter arrives… you can appeal if necessary and be ready to propose an alternative that most benefits your unique situation.